Hybrid VQE-CVQE algorithm using diabatic state preparation: Collecting Shots

 The value of $E_{al}$ is insignificant as we are only concerned with whether or not the probabilities are non-zero.
 The important difference is the evaluation of the cutoff.
 In the first method, the cutoff is evaluated after the summation over $m$.
 In the second method, the cutoff is evaluated before the summation over $m$.
 The effect of the cutoff, therefore, depends on how many non-zero values $r^l_{ma}$ there are for a given $l$ and $a$.
 For a Pauli string that contains $\chi_l$ Pauli-X and Pauli-Y operators, there are $N_r = 2^{\chi_l}$ non-zero $r^l_{ma}$ terms.

-We can think of the second method as effectively increasing the cuttoff (i.e. $\epsilon \rightarrow N_r \epsilon$).
+We can think of the second method as effectively increasing the cutoff (i.e. $\epsilon \rightarrow N_r \epsilon$).
 This can be compensated for by increasing the number of shots.
 If we take $N_s$ times the number of measurements then $\epsilon \rightarrow \epsilon/ N_s$.
-For fermionic Hamiltonians $\chi_l \leq 4$.
+For typical fermionic Hamiltonians used in quantum chemistry $\chi_l \leq 4$.
 Thus, $N_r \leq 16$.
 Therefore, we need only take sixteen times the number of shots for the second method to achieve the same accuracy as the first method.
 Furthermore, the first method requires $L$ times as many circuits to achieve this increased accuracy.
 Even for simple molecules, we can have $L\approx 1000$.
 So it is often much more efficient to use the second method.
 We use the second method throughout the main text.